willramos-git/TubeScribe/replit.md

 ## Recent Changes

+### Bug Fixes (August 13, 2025)
+- **Python Dependency Issue Resolved**: Fixed application startup failure caused by missing Python 3 runtime.
+The app was trying to spawn a Python script for transcript extraction but Python wasn't installed.
+Installed Python 3.11 and the required `youtube-transcript-api` library.
+Restored the Python script approach which is more reliable than JavaScript alternatives for YouTube transcript extraction.

 ### Bug Fixes (August 12, 2025)
 - **Duplicate Function Issue Resolved**: Fixed duplicate `parseVTTContent` function declarations in `server/routes.ts` that were causing compilation errors.
 Removed the second implementation that used an undefined `parseTimeToSeconds` function, keeping the correct version that uses the existing `parseTimestamp` helper function.